 Miss.
 Miss.
 Over here.

-These beauties only live for 5 weeks and the smaller ones only 2 weeks.
+Lifespan: 5 weeks!
+These beauties only live for five weeks and the smaller ones only two weeks.
 But I think that's one of the reasons I am so fascinated by butterflies - they represent the beauty of life: that nothing is constant and that we have to cherish the gift that life is.

-Right next to the house, there were more insects that you could hold.. including the largest, fattest Indonesian beetle I have ever seen (a Rhinoceros Beetle), huge walking sticks, sweet little leaf insects and the most adorable little critter.
+Right next to the indoor hatchery, there were more insects that you could hold. including the largest, fattest Indonesian beetle I have ever seen (a Rhinoceros Beetle), huge walking sticks, sweet little leaf insects and the most adorable little critter.
 At first I wasn’t particularly thrilled about having them crawl on me, but the guide insured me that they were harmless.

 I didn’t want to touch that enormous beetle, but when holding the other insects, he was just standing there all alone looking up at me, so what else could I do?
 I picked him up, and you know what – he wasn’t nearly as scary as he looked.
-In fact, he turned out to be the cutest of them all.
+In fact, he turned out to be the cutest of all the Bali beetles.

-- 14 dreamy things to do in Gili Trawangan, Indonesia
+- 20 adventurous things to do in Bali

 - 10 things I learned from my Balinese yoga retreat